pantheon-systems/documentation/source/_docs/terminus.md

 Use Terminus to perform these and other operations:

-- Creating a new site
+- Create a new site
-- Creating and deleting Multidev environments
+- Create and delete Multidev environments
-- Cloning one environment to another
+- Clone one environment to another
-- Checking for upstream updates
+- Check for and apply upstream updates
-- Deploying code
+- Deploy code from one environment to another

 ## Contribute